pgengler/ember-showdown/README.md

 This addon provides a component that transforms [Markdown](http://en.wikipedia.org/wiki/Markdown) into valid HTML.

-It is a fork of [ember-cli-showdown](https://github.com/gcollazo/ember-cli-showdown), updated to work with newer versions of Ember.
+It is a fork of [ember-cli-showdown](https://github.com/gcollazo/ember-cli-showdown), updated to use modern Ember features and to be deprecation-free.

 * Fastboot compatible